Turbocharging Gaussian Process Inference with Approximate Sketch-and-Project: : Approximate, Distributed, Accelerated

-\paragraph{Approximate subspace preconditioning} \sap{} enjoys significant improvements over PCG, as it only requires $\bigO(bn + b^3)$ computation per-iteration.
+\sap{} enjoys significant improvements over PCG, as it only requires $\bigO(bn + b^3)$ computation per-iteration.
 Unfortunately, \sap{} is limited in how large a blocksize $b$ it may use, as factoring $\Kbb + \lambda I$ to perform subspace preconditioning costs $\bigO(b^3)$.
 This is problematic, as \cref{theorem:main} shows the convergence rate of \sap{} improves as $b$ increases.

 To address this challenge, \adasap{} draws inspiration from previous works \citep{erdogdu2015convergence, frangella2024sketchysgd, rathore2025have}, which replace exact linear system solves in iterative algorithms with inexact solves based on low-rank approximations. \adasap{} replaces $\Kbb$ in \sap{} with a rank-$r$ randomized Nystr{\"o}m approximation $\Knys$ \citep{williams2000using, gittens2016revisiting,tropp2017fixed}.
 This strategy is natural, as kernels exhibit approximate low-rank structure \citep{bach2013sharp,rudi2015less, belkin2018approximation}.
-Indeed, \cite{rathore2025have} develops an approximate SAP solver for kernel ridge regression with one right-hand side, based on approximating $\Kbb$ by $\Knys$, and observes strong empirical performance. \adasap{} computes $\Knys$ following the numerically stable procedure from \cite{tropp2017fixed}, which is presented in \cref{sec:add_alg_deets}.
-The key benefit is $(\Knys + \rho I)^{-1}$ can be applied to vectors in $\bigO(br)$ time (\cref{sec:add_alg_deets}) compared to $\bigO(b^3)$ for the exact SAP update.
-This reduction allows \adasap{} to use larger blocksizes: on the taxi dataset ($n = 3.31 \cdot 10^{8}$), \adasap{} uses blocksize $b = 1.65 \cdot 10^{5}$.
+Indeed, \cite{rathore2025have} develops an approximate SAP solver for kernel ridge regression with one right-hand side, based on approximating $\Kbb$ by $\Knys$, and observes strong empirical performance.

+\adasap{} computes $\Knys$ following the numerically stable procedure from \cite{tropp2017fixed}, which is presented in \cref{sec:add_alg_deets}.
+The key benefit is that $(\Knys + \rho I)^{-1}$ can be applied to vectors in $\bigO(br)$ time (\cref{sec:add_alg_deets}), where $\rho > 0$ is a damping parameter to ensure invertibility.
+This reduces the cost compared to the $\bigO(b^3)$ exact SAP update and allows \adasap{} to use larger blocksizes: on the taxi dataset ($n = 3.31 \cdot 10^{8}$), \adasap{} uses blocksize $b = 1.65 \cdot 10^{5}$.